• Home

 Response Range: The column labeled Response Range shows qualitative results using a hand-held magnetic wand.
 These are shown as Inert (diamagnetic), Weak, Moderate, Strong, Drag and Pick Up responses.

 Susceptibility: The degree of magnetic attraction (or repulsion) shown by a gem is measured as magnetic susceptibility.
-The column labeled SI X 10(-6) represents quantitative measurements taken by Kirk Feral using a Hoover magnetic susceptibility balance, which he assembled using a compound microscope as the base for the instrument in conjunction with a digital gem weight scale.
+The column labeled SI X 10(-6) represents quantitative measurements taken by Kirk Feral using a Hoover magnetic susceptibility balance, which he assembled using an AO Spencer compound microscope as the base for the instrument in conjunction with a digital gem weight scale.

 Measurements of gem magnetic susceptibility per unit volume, or volume magnetic susceptibility, are represented in standard units as "SI" (Systeme International d'Unites, or International System of Units) times ten to the minus 6th power.
 For example, 50 SI X 10(-6) = .000050 SI.
 This notation permits us to avoid placing decimal points within our measurements of weak paramagnetism.
 For details on how volume magnetic susceptibility is calculated from loss-of-weight measurements, see Hoover 2008.